fabiojmendes/Autosys/README.md

 ### Deployment

 The firmware is meant to be flashed straight to the device.
+Check the repository for details.
 Over the air updates are not supported at the moment.
-The repository has more information and instructions on how to do this.
-Container images are provided for the API and web components which can then be deployed using docker or podman.
-Personally I run it using podman and quadlet units (systemd) but pick you poison.
+Container images are provided for the API and WEB components, which can then be deployed using Docker or Podman.
+Personally I run it using Podman and Quadlet units (Systemd) but pick you poison.

 ## Tempsys